-Turns out between the two of us we only spent $14k ($7k/person) in core expenses throughout the year while living in what people call one of the most expensive cities in the world (San Francisco).
-This happens to also be almost exactly how much Jacob Lund Fisker from Early Retirement Extreme spends every year, and people call that extreme.
+Turns out that between the two of us we only spent $14k ($7k/person) in core expenses throughout the year while living in what people call one of the most expensive cities in the world — San Francisco.
+Incidentally, this also happens to be almost exactly how much Jacob Fisker from Early Retirement Extreme spends every year, and people call that extreme.
 In fact, I think he spends $7k/year in a cheaper cost of living city, but probably includes housing expenses as well (property taxes + maintenance on a paid off house).
-We didn't feel the $7k/yr was extreme at all for us.
+In contrast, we didn't feel the $7k/yr was extreme at all for us.
 In fact we barely looked at our expenses all year except for a single 6-month check-in.
-Imagine what our number would've been if we actually tried hard to keep our expenses super low?
+I wonder what our annual number would've been if we actually tried to keep our expenses super low?

 How do we define core expenses?
 That's all our expenses in 2017 excluding housing, travel, one time expenses (OTEs), and taxes.
-Why do we exclude these categories from our core expenses?
+Why do we exclude these important categories from our core expenses?
+A few reasons:

-- We bought 2 brand-new expensive carbon bicycles last year amounting to $6k.
+- We bought 2 brand new expensive carbon-fiber bicycles last year amounting to $6k.
 This was definitely a splurge, and was definitely not "necessary", since we already had great aluminum bikes.
 We don't consider this to be a day-to-day expense either.
-Furthermore, we plan on keeping these excellent bikes for at least 6 years, so the amortized cost over those 6 years is only $500/year for each of us.
+Furthermore, we plan on keeping these excellent bikes for at least 6 years, so the amortized cost of these 2 bikes over those 6 years is only $500/year for each of us.

-The core expenses are therefore expenses that are quite hard to reduce year-over-year.
-It's easy to move to a different city that has a much cheaper rent (a 1-time decision).
+The core expenses are therefore defined to be expenses that are quite hard to reduce year-over-year.
+It's easy to move to a different city that has a much cheaper rent — a 1-time decision.
 It's also easy to limit travel for a year, or not splurge on expensive carbon bicycles.
 What's not easy is to make a material difference to how much you spend on day-to-day stuff such as groceries, utilities, transportation, healthcare, entertainment (such as events and concerts), etc. These expenses are primarily determined by your everyday habits, and are a lot harder to change since you have to make those decisions correctly every single day of every single week of the year.
 One slip up, and you're immediately over-budget for the entire month.

 We didn't really do any strict budgeting at all last year.
 We just said we would live a fairly normal frugal life, be cognizant of minimizing wastage whenever we could, and pick the cheaper of 2 choices whenever the option presented itself.
 In return, we vowed to record every single transaction in a manually maintained spreadsheet, no matter how small or large the amount was.
-The sheer physical act of inputting 1,000 transactions every single day over a year made us mildly dread pulling out our wallets and credit card each time.
-It gave us pause and made us think: Do we really need to do this right now, right this second?
-This is a great negative feedback cycle (but with a positive outcome) that I would highly recommend to anyone who's trying to become ultra frugal.
+The sheer physical act of inputting 1,000 transactions every single day over a year made us mildly dread pulling out our wallets and credit cards each time.
+It gave us pause and made us think: Do we really need to buy this right now, right this second?
+This is a great negative feedback cycle (but with a positive outcome) that I would highly recommend as a clever hack to anyone who wants to become frugal.

 Here's our expense breakdown for the year 2017 (click on the image to see a sharper version):

-Disclosure: We get free lunches at work pretty regularly.
+Disclosures: We get free lunches at work pretty regularly.
 I get free lunches everyday, and my wife, Mrs. FH, gets free lunches twice a week.
-I also get free dinners, but I very rarely stay at work until 6pm which is when dinner is usually served.
+I also get free dinners, but I very rarely stay at work until 6pm which is when dinner is served.
 So we usually eat dinner together at home.
 These extra meals, if prepared at home, would've increased our grocery budget by another 50%, or $100 more per month.
 We also get free/subsidized health and life insurance from our respective companies, valued at $4k/year/person.
-But we also had to spend ~$2k/year collectively just commuting back and forth from work.
+But we also had to spend ~$2k/year as a couple just commuting back and forth from work.
 All said and done, our expenses would've climbed from $7k to maybe $10k/year/person if we didn't have job-based subsidies, which is still pretty low for San Francisco standards.
 But we probably wouldn't live in America if we didn't have free or at least heavily subsidized health insurance from our employers.
-We would just move back to Canada where health care is nearly free.
-We also don't include the cost of water, trash, water heating (gas), and cooking gas in the expenses since those are all covered under our condo's monthly HOA fees which fall under "Housing" which we've excluded from our core expenses.
-Those probably don't amount to much anyways.
+We would just move back to Canada where healthcare is nearly free.
+We also don't include the cost of water, trash, water heating (gas), and cooking gas in the expenses since those are all covered under our condo's monthly HOA fees which fall under "Housing" which has been excluded from our core expenses.
+These minor expenses probably don't amount to much anyways.
 Maybe another extra $50/month, or $300/person/year.

 Here's our expenses broken down into percentages per category: